 What is terconazole?

-Terconazole is anprescription medicine approved by the U.S. (FDA) for the treatment of vulvovaginal , which is an of the female vulva and vagina and is a type of candidiasis.
+Terconazole is an antifungal prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of vulvovaginal candidiasis.

 How is terconazole used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the use of terconazole to treat uncomplicated vulvovaginal candidiasis.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of terconazole to treat uncomplicated vulvovaginal candidiasis and severe or recurrent episodes of vulvovaginal candidiasis.

-What should I tell my health care provider before taking terconazole?
+What should I tell my health care provider before using terconazole?

-Before taking terconazole, tell your health care provider:
+Before using terconazole, tell your health care provider:

 - If you are allergic to terconazole or any other medicines.

-- About any medical conditions you have or have had, for example, or yeast infections.
+- About any medical conditions you have or have had, for example, diabetes or yeast infections.

-- About anything that could affect your ability to take medicines, such as difficulty with remembering when to take medicines.
+- About anything that could affect your ability to use terconazole, such as difficulty with inserting a vaginal suppository or applying a cream to the affected area or trouble remembering a scheduled dose.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Terconazole may affect the way other medicines or products work, and other medicines or products may affect how terconazole works.
 Ask your health care provider if there are interactions between terconazole and the other medicines you take.